 It is very common for parents to be worried about their baby.
 Especially if their newborn is their very first child.
 Thankfully, there are many common health problems that babies experience which are totally harmless.
 But it is still good to know about them so that you don’t panic too much when your baby is affected by them.
-Plus, you will easily be able to spot something more serious if your baby ever develops a dangerous condition.
+Plus, you will easily be able to spot something more serious if there is a birth injury or your baby ever develops a dangerous condition.
 To help you out, here are some answers to the most common baby health questions that parents have.

 How Much Spit-up Is Usual?